 Also if you do want to learn how to strengthen your hips and reduce your chances of injury, click this link.

-If you found this helpful and want to read more about how to improve as a field goal kicker and punter, check out my book, “The Art Of Kicking” Also, I created a kicking and punting journal to track your progress called, “The Art Of Kicking JOURNAL” both can be found at these links as well as on Amazon.
-Check them out, they’ve already helped hundreds of field goal kickers and punters!
+If you found this helpful and want to read more about how to improve as a field goal kicker and punter, check out my book, “The Art Of Kicking” Also, I created a kicking reality check that every athlete should hear.
+That’s a good foundation for all sorts of kickers and punters!

 Also, if you have any suggestions for what we should write about next, let us know!
 Thanks for reading and stay amazing!